 One of the most common eating disorders we’ve all come to know is anorexia.
 Most of those accounts portraying anorexia are focused on women and young girls.
 There are also other eating disorders we may not be aware of looking at someone directly.
-Other eating disorders are harder to see on the surface, whereas anorexia is characterized by extremely low weight that causes the person affected to waste away before our very eyes.
-Conditions like this hurt families and they often feel confused and helpless because half of the time they are unaware there’s an issue.
+Other eating disorders are harder to see on the surface, whereas anorexia is characterized by deficient weight that causes the person affected to waste away before our very eyes.
+Conditions like these hurt families, and they often feel confused and helpless because they are unaware there’s an issue half of the time.

-At Visions Adolescent Treatment Center it’s important that our parents and loved ones learn a little something about every mental health and emotional condition so they can be ready, with eyes wide open, to see the signs.
+At Visions Adolescent Treatment Center, our parents and loved ones must learn a little something about every mental health and emotional condition so they can be ready, with eyes wide open, to see the signs.
 We hope to prepare families everywhere to care for each other, even when the person hurting can’t express themselves in words at that moment.

-What most people don’t realize is that eating disorders don’t just affect women and girls, unlike what the media continues to show us.
-Eating disorders affect everyone no matter what their gender.
+Most people don’t realize that eating disorders don’t just affect women and girls, unlike what the media continues to show us.
+Eating disorders affect everyone, no matter their gender.
 It’s known that over 10 million men in the United States are affected by eating disorders; this number is half of women and girls affected, but the point is that women are not the only people that struggle with weight and body image.

 Common Types of Eating Disorders

-This condition begins with complete cessation of eating or gaining any type of nutrition into the body at all.
-Our adolescents affected by anorexia often lose weight rapidly to the point that can cause serious health issues, possibly even death.
+This condition begins with the complete cessation of eating or gaining any nutrition into the body at all.
+Our adolescents affected by anorexia often lose weight rapidly to the point that it can cause serious health issues, possibly even death.